gromacs/gromacs/docs/dev-manual/language-features.rst

   of characters instead of using ``const std::string &``.
 See also |linkrefstringview|.
   Because null termination expected by some C APIs (e.g. fopen, fputs, fprintf) is not guaranteed, string_view should not be used in such cases.
+* Use ``optional<T>`` types in situations where there is exactly one, reason (that is clear to all parties) for having no value of type T, and where the lack of value is as natural as having any regular value of T. Good examples include the return type of a function that parses an integer value from a string, searching for a matching element in a range, or providing an optional name for a residue type.
+Prefer some other construct when the logic requires an explanation of the reason why no regular value for T exists, ie.  do not use ``optional<T>`` for error handling.
 * Don't use C-style casts; use ``const_cast``, ``static_cast`` or
   ``reinterpret_cast as appropriate``.
 See the point on RTTI for ``dynamic_cast``.
 For emphasizing type (e.g. intentional integer division)